-The following Baseline 1 assessments will be completed by the participant directly in REDCap:
+The following assessments will be administered at Baseline 1 and completed by the participant directly in REDCap:

-- 1) BDI - 2) OASIS - 3) COVID19 Symptom Questionnaire - 4) Respiratory Symptom Questionnaire - 5) Wisconsin Inventory of Smoking Dependence Motives-Brief Scale (WISDM) will be administered to assess nicotine dependence severity. - 6) Perceived Health Risks Rating, a measure of the perceived addictive potential and other health risks associated with cigarettes; - 7) Perceived Stress Scale (PSS), assessing the degree to which life situations are perceived as stressful; - 8) Positive and Negative Affect Scales (PANAS), a measure of changes in positive and negative mood;

-- 9) Respiratory Health Questionnaire, a UVM measure of cough, shortness of breath and other respiratory symptoms; - 10) Minnesota Nicotine Withdrawal Scale (MNWS), a measure of nicotine withdrawal; - 11) Questionnaire of Smoking Urges-brief scale - Usual Cigarette (QSU), which measures the urge to smoke; - 12) Vaping Craving Questionnaire (VCQ), which measures the urge to vape; - 13) Cigarette Evaluation Scale - Usual Cigarette (CES), which measures responses to cigarettes (e.g., reward, satisfaction); - 14) Vaping Evaluation Scale (VES), which measures responses to vaping (e.g. reward, satisfaction) - 15) Cigarette Purchase Task - Usual Brand Version (CPT), a self-report analogue of a progressive-ratio schedule that measures the relative reinforcing efficacy of cigarettes by querying how many of that day's cigarette they would consume in a day at varying prices.
-This task will indicate whether prolonged VLNC cigarette use reduces cigarette demand and increases sensitivity to increases in cigarette costs;
+- 1) BDI - 2) OASIS - 3) Respiratory Symptom Questionnaire - 4) COVID19 Symptom Questionnaire - 5) Wisconsin Inventory of Smoking Dependence Motives-Brief Scale (WISDM) will be administered to assess nicotine dependence severity. - 6) Perceived Health Risks Rating101, a measure of the perceived addictive potential and other health risks associated with cigarettes; - 7) Perceived Stress Scale (PSS)101, assessing the degree to which life situations are perceived as stressful; - 8) Positive and Negative Affect Scales (PANAS)102, a measure of changes in positive and negative mood; - 9) Respiratory Health Questionnaire, a UVM measure of cough, shortness of breath and other respiratory symptoms; - 10) Minnesota Nicotine Withdrawal Scale (MNWS)103, a measure of nicotine withdrawal; - 11) Questionnaire of Smoking Urges-brief scale - Usual Cigarette (QSU)104, which measures the urge to smoke; - 12) Vaping Craving Questionnaire105, which measures the urge to vape; - 13) Cigarette Evaluation Scale - Usual Cigarette (CES)106, which measures responses to cigarettes (e.g., reward, satisfaction); - 14) Vaping Evaluation Scale (VES), which measures responses to taping (e.g. reward, satisfaction) - 15) Cigarette Purchase Task - Usual Brand Version (CPT)107, a self-report analogue of a progressive-ratio schedule that measures the relative reinforcing efficacy of cigarettes by querying how many of that day's cigarette they would consume in a day at varying prices.
+This task will indicate whether prolonged VLNC cigarette use reduces cigarette demand and increases sensitivity to increases in cigarette costs; - 16) Snaith-Hamilton Pleasure Scale (SHAPS)110.